Article by: Content Team

 Stress

 Situations that cause stress are called 'stressors,' which cause the release of cortisol.
-There are two categories of stressors: Physiological (physical) stressors and Psychological Stressors.
+There are two categories of stressors: Physiological (physical) and Psychological Stressors.

-Physiological (or physical) stressors
+Physiological (or physical) Stressors

 Extreme temperature, injury, chronic illness, and pain can all be physical causes of stress.
 Your body is up against it and releases the stress hormone cortisol as a result.